Zhongbf/typora/英文/Peppa Pig 第一季.md

 I’ve got a magic wand, too!
 I can turn you into a frog.
 And I’ll turn you into a frog.

 Oh, dear.
-George is scard of his own ==reflection==.
+George is scard of his own ==reflection==. （be scard of：被什么吓到）

 Silly George, look It’s you in the mirror.

 Children, It’s time to decide who has the best fancy dress costume.
 We need a ==judge==.